 XM Satellite Radio and Sirius Satellite Radio will have to overcome intense regulatory scrutiny to complete their proposed $11.4-billion "merger of equals."
 But even if the companies are able to meet their ambitious goal of closing the deal by the end of 2007, integrating their satellite-based systems could take years longer.
 While the major technical hurdles involve the ground segments and incompatible receivers, engineers also will have to sort through the integration of two ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "XM-Sirius Merger Faces Technical Hurdles".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "XM-Sirius Merger Faces Technical Hurdles".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.